 The ACM Fund is the primary source of funding for the regulatory, investigative and enforcement aspects of the ACM Bureau.
 Table 1 shows the money collected and deposited into the ACM Fund from industry fees for licenses, permits, registrations and tonnage fees under the feed, fertilizer, soil and plant additive, lime, and pesticide programs.

-The EPA pesticide grant is the largest grant and is for implementing, investigating and enforcing federal pesticide use laws and regulations.
-Our cooperative efforts with FDA provide funds for inspection of certain higher risk medicated feed producing establishments and allows for monitoring of the affected industries, including feed manufacturers, ingredient transporters and ruminant animal feeders, which are all regulated by the Bovine Spongiform Encephalopathy (BSE) feed ban.
+The EPA pesticide grant is the largest grant, and is for implementing, investigating and enforcing federal pesticide use laws and regulations.
+Our cooperative efforts with FDA provide funds for inspection of certain higher risk medicated feed-producing establishments.
+It allows for monitoring the affected industries, including feed manufacturers, ingredient transporters and ruminant animal feeders, which are all regulated by the bovine spongiform encephalopathy (BSE) feed ban.
+The bureau also received a small grant from the USDA specialty crop block grant program.
 Table 2 is a summary of the total ACM revenues collected to operate the programs within the ACM bureau.

 Agricultural Chemical Cleanup Program Fund (ACCP Fund)

 In addition to the fees paid to the ACM and ACCP Funds, the ACM Bureau collects fees that are directed solely to other state agencies or programs.
-Table 4 shows the fees that are collected from industry used by Non-ACM programs.
-Table 5 shows how much money is collected for each Non-ACM program.
+Table 4 shows the fees that are collected by the ACM Bureau from industry and directed by statute to non-ACM programs.
+Table 5 shows how much money is collected for each non-ACM program.
+In addition, some of the non-ACM programs’ expenditures do come directly from ACM fund revenues.
+All of the non-ACM program expenditures that come from the ACM Fund are required by statute.

 Direction for the Coming Year

-As shown in Table 1, the ACM fund had a balance remaining at the end of the fiscal year.
+As shown in Table 1, the ACM fund continued to have a large fund balance remaining at the end of the fiscal year.
 Over the years, similar balances have been lapsed and used for purposes other than ACM programs.
-As a result, this past year the department met with industry associations and began discussions about using some of this balance for updating outdated IT systems within the ACM Bureau.
-In doing so, the fund balance would be utilized for programs from which the fees were originally collected.
-Improvements would include several updates to make it easier to do business including on-line licensing and permitting and the ability to make electronic payments.
-In general, the industry supported the use of the fund balance to make these IT improvements within the bureau.
-The bureau has begun the detailed discovery phase for the project.
-Based upon the outcome of this process, the department will likely prepare a detailed request later in 2014 to include utilizing a portion of the ACM fund balance for updating ACM bureau IT systems.
+The Bureau is continuing to designate and use some of this balance for updating outdated information technology systems within the Bureau.
+In doing so, the fund balance will be used for programs for which the fees were originally collected.
+Improvements will include several updates to make it easier to do business, including online licensing and permitting and the ability to make electronic payments.
+The Bureau continued the detailed discovery phase for the project in 2014.
+Based upon the outcome of this process, the department will likely prepare a detailed request later in 2016 to include using a portion of the ACM fund balance for updating ACM bureau information technology systems.